merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 sed "s/[^[:alnum:]	_]/_/g" PROCHLORO-functions-occurrence.txt | \
 	tr -s \_ _ | \
 	sed 's/^	/name	/' \
-	> PROCHLORO-functions-occurence-fixed-a-little.txt
+	> PROCHLORO-functions-occurrence-fixed-a-little.txt
 ```

 {:.warning}
-Notice that if you try to copy and paste the line above then it probably wouldn't work properly, because it includes a tab. in order to fix it you should manually add a tab after `^[:alnum:]`.
+Notice that if you try to copy and paste the line above then it probably wouldn't work properly, because it includes tabs.
+In order to fix it you should manually add tabs after `^[:alnum:]`, `s/^`, and `/name`.
 If you are using a terminal on a mac, then you can manually add a tab by doing ctrl-V and then tab (as explained [here](https://stackoverflow.com/a/2610121/7115450)).

 Unfortunately there could be some functions with very similar names, let's check if there are any duplicate names now:

 ```
-cut -f 1 PROCHLORO-functions-occurence-fixed-a-little.txt | sort | uniq -d
+cut -f 1 PROCHLORO-functions-occurrence-fixed-a-little.txt | sort | uniq -d
 ```

 We can see that `Fatty_acid_desaturase`, and `Protein_tyrosine_phosphatase` are duplicated now.
 This is because, for example, there are two COG functions `Protein-tyrosine phosphatase` (accession `COG2453`) and `Protein-tyrosine-phosphatase` (accession `COG0394`), which match different gene clusters in our pangenome.
-Because we cannot create a tree with duplicated nodes, and since we can't really say that these are different functions, we will use a script to merge these duplicated occurences (i.e. merge their occurences with a `logical or`).
-Your working directory includes the script `fix_functional_occurence_table.py`:
+Because we cannot create a tree with duplicated nodes, and since we can't really say that these are different functions, we will use a script to merge these duplicated occurrences (i.e. merge their occurrences with a `logical or`).
+Your working directory includes the script `fix_functional_occurrence_table.py`:

 ```
-./fix_functional_occurence_table.py PROCHLORO-functions-occurence-fixed-a-little.txt PROCHLORO-functions-occurence-fixed.txt
+./fix_functional_occurrence_table.py PROCHLORO-functions-occurrence-fixed-a-little.txt PROCHLORO-functions-occurrence-fixed.txt
 ```

 Then we create trees for the interactive interface: